Judicial Dispute Resolution

 Source: Department of Justice, Inventory of Government-Based Family Justice Services

 Notices to the Profession & Public

 The assignment of Judiciary Dispute Resolution (JDR) hearings in Edmonton and Calgary, pursuant to Rule 4.16(1)(c), shall, on the effective date for booking after the schedule of JDR Justices is released for each upcoming term, be on a first filing basis on the following priority:

-(c) for the next 24 hours, all others that are ready for trial (with a filed or unfiled form 37, duly executed by all parties attached).
+(b) to all civil cases that are ready for trial (with a filed Form 37, duly executed by all parties attached).